sgsutcliffe/Bacteriophages_Playing_Nice/0_RawData/README.md

 BioProject:PRJNA196801

 ## Files
-sample_metadata.txt : Metadata for both the bulk and viral raw reads.
+SraRunInfo.txt : Metadata for both the bulk and viral raw reads.

 ## Directories